Police Question Pig Farmer In Mollie Tibbetts Case

 He also said he opened a Snapchat from her around 10 p.m. that night, although it's not clear when she actually sent the picture.
 In it, she appeared to be inside.
 She was last seen wearing dark running shorts, a pink athletic top, and running shoes.
 People first noticed she was missing when she didn't show up for work the next day, July 19.

-On the night Tibbetts disappeared, a neighbor said she saw a black SUV slowly circling the area between 11:30 p.m. and 1 a.m.
+On the night Tibbetts disappeared, a neighbour said she saw a black SUV slowly circling the area between 11:30 p.m. and 1 a.m.
 Authorities have not yet said anything about it publicly.

 "If someone has abducted her, we are pleading with you to please release her," Tibbetts' mother Laura Calderwood said in a press conference on August 2.
 "Every day I feel Mollie's presence with me.
 Sometimes I just feel her sitting on my shoulder.
 And Mollie was an incredibly strong young woman, and I don't know that I have the strength in me, and Mollie is lending me her strength every day and every night."